tongnie/tensor4kriging/README.md

 ## Datasets
-In this repository, we have used two small-size traffic flow datasets to show how to implement our model, they are:
+We adopt the large-scale PeMS-4W data to demonstrate how to implement LETC model to perform kriging with missing data imputation.
 - **PeMS-4W**: Large-scale traffic speed data measured by 11160 static sensors in .
 The size is (144 × 50 × 15).

 We provide the two datasets in [../Datasets/](https://github.com/tongnie/tensor4kriging/tree/main/dataset).